 *Indicates countries where World Vision is working to fight poverty.

 Good governance critical to fighting malnutrition

-Despite experiencing strong economic growth in the past few years, the Indian government continues to invest little in health and nutrition initiatives; 42 percent of Indian children are underweight.
+Despite experiencing strong economic growth in the past few years, the Indian government continues to invest little in health and nutrition initiatives; 42% of Indian children are underweight.
 That’s almost double the rate in Sub-Saharan Africa.

 In contrast, government leaders in Peru have demonstrated their political will to create policy and invest significant resources to reducing child undernourishment, according to the report.

-“It’s proven that good governance is crucial to address child malnutrition,” says World Vision chief executive officer Kevin Jenkins.
+“It’s proven that good governance is crucial to address child malnutrition,” says World Vision International President Kevin Jenkins.